The different fate of Apple’s Lisa and Macintosh (and why design matters)

 From a case design point of view, an important difference is also their different form factor.

 We all have in mind that old advertising in which a Macintosh welcomes us with a “hello” written with a slightly childish script-type font.
-The computer vaguely rerembles a puppy with a big head even if it has nor eyes neither a mouth (though the floppy disk slot could remind the latter), it’s somewhat anthropomorphic as well.
+The computer vaguely resembles a puppy with a big head even if it has nor eyes neither a mouth (though the floppy disk slot could remind the latter), it’s somewhat anthropomorphic as well.
 And it’s all up to its form and dimensions to suggest such an image to our mind.
 That’s pure genius.

-Now, look at the Lisa; the basic elements are somewhat the same – the case gray-beige color, the graphic interface, the apple logo, the keyboard layout, the rectangular mouse – but the Lisa, with its horizontal shape and layout similar to that of a 1970s CP/M computer, resembles merely a machine; attached to the Mac the same mouse looks like a funny little animal’s tail, to the Lisa it is just a peripheral device.
+Now, look at the Lisa; the basic elements are somewhat the same – the case gray-beige color, the graphical user interface, the apple logo, the keyboard layout, the rectangular mouse – but the Lisa, with its horizontal shape and layout similar to that of a 1970s CP/M computer, resembles merely a machine; attached to the Mac the same mouse looks like a funny little animal’s tail, to the Lisa it is just a peripheral device.

 Jobs was perfectly aware of that, at the point he insisted that the Macintosh should had some kind of text-to-speech capabilities and could “speaks from itself” showing a sort of human personality, for example by saying, just after being pulled out of his bag at the 1984 launch, “Hello, I am the Macintosh.
 It sure is great to get out of that bag!”
 Not just a person, this is a person with sentiments.